-You can determine if your home is ready to receive power when crews arrive ... or if you need to call an electrician for repairs ahead of time.
+This information can help you determine whether your home will be ready to receive power when crews arrive, or if you need to call an electrician for repairs.

 If your home is served by overhead power lines

-If your home is served by overhead power lines, look at the metal pipe above your electric meter where the power line is or would connect to your house.
-This is called the weatherhead and it is part of your home wiring system.
+If your home is served by overhead power lines, look at the metal pipe above your electric meter where the power line connects to your house.
+This pipe, called the weatherhead, is part of your home wiring system.

-If you see damage to the weatherhead or the metal meter box, call a licensed electrician for repairs before you receive power.
+If you see damage to the weatherhead or the metal meter box, you’ll need help from a licensed electrician before you can receive power.
 There could be damage to the power line to your home, the meter box or the equipment carrying the wire to your meter.
-Ask your electrician to provide their state license and Certificate of Competency number, for your protection.
-Once repairs are made, FPL will handle repairs to the meter.
-Or, if FPL crews are in the area, they can advise you what is needed.
+For your protection, ask your electrician to provide their state license and Certificate of Competency number.
+Once those repairs are made, FPL will handle repairs to the meter.

 If your home is served by underground power lines